wp-plugins/lexi/readme.txt

 5. Box to add an RSS feed.

 == Changelog ==

+= 0.8.3 =
+* New configuration item - Not show icon (add 16 to configuration number).
+* Updated UI to use the new configuration number.

 = 0.8.2 =
 * User interface modified to set more items per feed.